boltops-tools/terraspace-docs/_docs/tfvars/dynamic.md

     vpc_id = <%= terraform_output("vpc.vpc_id")" %>

 Terraspace also uses this information to build the dependency graph and deploys the dependent stacks in the correct order with `terraspace all up`.
-Learn more: [Deploy Multiple]({% link _docs/dependencies/deploy-all.md %}).
+Learn more: [Deploy Multiple Stacks]({% link _docs/intro/deploy-all.md %}).

 ## Example 2: General